lwjameson/mm/README.md

 # AVAnnotate Project Template

-This repository contains the template used to bootstrap new ANAnnotate Projects.
+This repository contains the template used to bootstrap new AVAnnotate Projects.